 - They are very much heavier than regular number plates.

 - Their mounting holes don't align with any standard manufacturer supplied mounting points.

 - They are totally inflexible - in fact they must be prevented from flexing to avoid cracking the vitreous enamel coating.

 - The Victorian style have a heavy steel flange around the edge which will cause damage to your vehicle's paintwork.

 I've designed and made brackets to match Heritage plates to many vehicles.
 In each case the brackets have fitted to the manufacturer's mounting points and provided a solid, flat mounting surface for the plate.
 They have also fitted into the recess of the rear of the plate so the bracket is totally unobtrusive.
 Below are a number of photos of some Victorian plates provided by my customers.

-To discuss your Heritage plate mounting, you may contact me using the form this formhere or by calling me (Philip) on the local call number (for calls originating from a landline within Australia) - 1300 838 454.
+To discuss your Heritage plate mounting, you may contact me using this form, or by calling me (Philip) on the local call number (for calls originating from a landline within Australia) - 1300 838 454.